 ps.
 Watch this space for more info and updates as it happens… should be a fun ride!

-Have your own Long Way Down with me next August / Sept 2013 and have the ride of a lifetime from Cape Town to Victoria Falls and onward into east Africa, Zambia, Malawi, Mozambique and SA.
-This is our annual trip and its getting better and better!
-Mica, from the USA was one of about 25 who joined our Cape Town to Victoria Falls trip last year and with nice helmet cam and digital camera, he’s crafted some pretty cool pieces and also ran a trip blog.You can check out the video here http://youtu.be/p4GTmh91tRE and the blog account here http://www.advrider.com/forums/showthread.php?t=725446.
+Have your own Long Way Down with me August / Sept 2017 and have the ride of a lifetime from Cape Town to Victoria Falls and onward through Zimbabwe, Botswana and back into South Africa and Lesotho.
+Ride from Johannesburg over into Lesotho and down the infamous Sani Pass, and the Garden Route back to Cape Town – or do the whole lot – Cape Town to Cape Town.
+This is our regular double trip and its getting better and better!
+Mica, from the USA was one of about 25 who joined our Cape Town to Victoria Falls trip a while back and with nice helmet cam and digital camera, he’s crafted some pretty cool pieces and also ran a trip blog.You can check out the video here http://youtu.be/p4GTmh91tRE and the blog account here http://www.advrider.com/forums/showthread.php?t=725446.